Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Monoidal filtered stable category

 \begin{definition} Let $\cat{A}$, $\cat{B}$, $\cat{C}$ be stable categories.
 Then, a \kore{pairing} from $\cat{A}$, $\cat{B}$ to $\cat{C}$ is a functor

 which is exact in each variable. \end{definition}

 \begin{definition} Let $\cat{A}$, $\cat{B}$, $\cat{C}$ be filtered stable categories.
-Then, a pairing $\pairing{\;,\!\;}\colon\cat{A}\times\cat{B}\to\cat{C}$ is \kore{compatible} with the filtrations if for any $r$, $s$, it takes $\cat{A}_{\ge r}\times\cat{B}_{\ge s}$ to $\cat{C}_{\ge r+s}$. \end{definition}
+Then, a pairing $\pairing{\;{,}\;}\colon\cat{A}\times\cat{B}\to\cat{C}$ is \kore{compatible} with the filtrations if for any $r$, $s$, it takes $\cat{A}_{\ge r}\times\cat{B}_{\ge s}$ to $\cat{C}_{\ge r+s}$. \end{definition}

 \begin{example} Let $\cat{S}$ denote the stable category of finite spectra, filtered by connectivity.
 Let $\cat{A}$ be another stable category with a t-structure.
-Then the pairing $\cat{S}\times\cat{A}\to\cat{A}$ given by tensoring is compatible with the filtrations (ignoring that $\cat{S}$ is not closed under sequential limits). \end{example}
+Then the pairing $\cat{S}\times\cat{A}\to\cat{A}$ given by tensoring is compatible with the filtrations. \end{example}

 \begin{remark} More generally, we may say that the pairing is \kore{bounded below} if there is a finite integer $d$ such that the pairing takes $\cat{A}_{\ge r}\times\cat{B}_{\ge s}$ to $\cat{C}_{\ge r+s+d}$.
 In this case, if $d$ can be taken only as a negative number, then the pairing is not compatible with the filtrations in the above sense.
 However, this can be corrected by reindexing the filtrations in any suitable way. \end{remark}